 In effect, Jesus was asking Pilate if this was a genuine question or purely an academic one.
 He was not merely checking on Pilate's sincerity.
 He was opening up Pilate's heart to himself, to reveal to Pilate his unwillingness to deal with the implications of Jesus's answer.
 In the pursuit of truth, intent is prior to content, or to the availability of it.
 The love of truth and the willingness to submit to its demands is the first step.

 But second, Jesus said something even more extraordinary.
-After claiming his lordship was rooted in a kingdom that was not of this world, he said, “They that are on the side of truth, listen to me” (John 18:37).
-Jesus was not merely establishing the existence of truth, but his pristine embodiment of it.
+After claiming his lordship was rooted in a kingdom that was not of this world, he said, "They that are on the side of truth, listen to me."(1) Jesus was not merely establishing the existence of truth, but his pristine embodiment of it.
 He was identical with the truth.
 This meant that everything he said and did, and the life he lived in the flesh, represented that which was in keeping with ultimate reality.
-And therefore, to reject him is to choose to govern one’s self with a lie.
+And therefore, to reject him is to choose to govern one's self with a lie.

-God’s answers to life’s questions of origin, meaning, morality, and destiny are not just proven by the process of abstract reasoning, but are also sustained by the rigors of experience.
+God's answers to life's questions of origin, meaning, morality, and destiny are not just proven by the process of abstract reasoning, but are also sustained by the rigors of experience.
 And in the reality of history, God has demonstrated empirically the living out of truth in the birth, life, death, and resurrection of his Son, recently celebrated.
 In short, the intimations of truth come in multisensory fashion.
-The Guardian of Reason leads us to check the correspondence of his word with reality and to ascertain the coherence of the assertions.
+God as guardian of reason leads us to check the correspondence of his word with reality and to ascertain the coherence of the assertions.
 But our experience in life proves those truths in concrete reality.
 Our grand privilege is to know God, to bring our lives into conformity with truth, which leads us to that coherence within.
-Christ has said, “If you hold to my teaching, you are really my disciples.
-Then you will know the truth, and the truth will set you free.”
-In a world increasingly enslaved by error and alienation and seduced by images to believe a lie, how wonderful to be freed by the truth to Christ’s peace.
+Christ has said, "If you hold to my teaching, you are really my disciples.
+Then you will know the truth, and the truth will set you free."
+In a world increasingly enslaved by error and alienation and seduced by ideas and images to believe a lie, how wonderful to be freed by the truth to Christ's peace.
 The Scriptures tell us that the enemy of our souls is the father of all lies.
 He will do anything to keep us from coming to the truth because it is the most valuable thing in the world, and leads us to the source of all truth, to God alone.